China, US allies divided over Pelosi's Taiwan visit - KTVZ

 Exercises will include air and sea drills and long-range missile targeting, the statement said.
 Operators are already bracing for disruptions to civil aviation and commercial shipping.

 The Chinese response has sparked concerns about a new Taiwan Strait crisis, similar to that of 1995-96, when China held threatening military exercises and bracketed the island with missile strikes in waters north and south of its main ports.
-Despite the sides separating amid civil war more than 70 years ago, China has maintained its threat to invade and has massively increased its capabilities through investments in missiles, navy ships and its air force.
+Despite their division amid civil war more than 70 years ago, China has maintained its threat to invade and has massively increased its capabilities through investments in missiles, navy ships and its air force.

 “But our position on Taiwan is clear,” he added.
 “We don’t want to see any unilateral change to the status quo and we’ll continue to work with partners to promote peace and stability across the Taiwan Strait.”